abdimohammadi/security/database/advanced/key-vault-exacc/key-vault-exacc.md

 ### Objectives
 - Upload the current and retired TDE master keys to Oracle Key Vault
-- Migrate the encrypted database to OKV for centralized TDE key management
+- Migrate the encrypted database to OKV for centralized TDE key managemening automation tools of ExaCC
-- Delete the old TDE master keys from the encrypting server (PCI requirement)
+- Review and validate the MEKs on DB and OKV UI

 ### Prerequisites
 This lab assumes you have:
 <if type="brown">
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- A Paid or LiveLabs Oracle Cloud account
 - You have completed:
-    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Prepare Setup (Paid Tenants only)
     - Lab: Environment Setup
     - Lab: Initialize Environment
 </if>